 Welcome to Hobo Archive!
-Explore the growing collection of digitized items related to the history and culture of the American hobo.
-This history collection documents the preservation of hobo history and culture in America.
-Here you can explore collections information, documents, art, images, oral histories, artifacts, and more.
+Explore the growing collection of digitized items related to the history and culture of the American hobo, the tramp, and the rail-riding community.
+This history collection documents the preservation of rail-riding history and culture in America.
+Here you can explore collections of information, documents, art, images, oral histories, artifacts, and more.
 These digital resources include cultural items and historical records that may be culturally sensitive.
-Access is made possible through partnership with the hoboing community and the University of Iowa.
+Access is made possible through partnerships with the U.S. rail-riding community and the University of Iowa.

 To begin searching the archive, please refer to the search box below.
-Or, find the "browse items" tab, or taggged key words in the dropdown menu, to search for a particular item.
+Or, find the "browse items" tab, or tagged keywords in the dropdown menu, to search for a particular item.

-Please note: When viewing individual items, double click on the images to enlargen them for viewing.
+Please note: When viewing individual items, double-click on the images to enlarge them for viewing.

 Featured Item